DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/about.md

 ### What can Debussy do?
 Debussy can be used to perform a full analysis of diffraction data, from modelling to fitting.
 A common analysis workflow consist in two main steps:
 1. Building a database of atomic clusters of variable size where the atomic coordinates and the inter-atomic distances are stored.
 This is perfomed by the **Claude** (`Crystalline LAyered User DatabasE`) part.
-Different clusters shapes (e.g. cubes, parallelepipeds, cylinders...) are available.
+Different clusters shapes (e.g. spheres, cubes, prisms, cylinders...) are available.
 2. Calculation of the Debye function and refinement of powder diffraction.
 This is performed by the **Debussy** (`DEBye USer SYstem`) part.
 The program offers different kind of global optimisation algorithms to refine experimental data and to extract quantitative structural informations like: lattice constants, strain, site occupation factors, thermal parameters and domain size distributions.<br/>

 You can find how to get started with Debussy [here](https://debyeusersystem.github.io/getting-started/).<br/>